 Winery Chateau Sopot

 If I could summarize Macedonia in one photo, this would be the image.
 Wine and food play a significant role in Macedonian culture.
-Furthermore, the mountainous vineyards of Macedonia can rival the landscapes in any other prominent wine region.
+Furthermore, the mountainous vineyards of Macedonia can rival the landscapes of any other prominent wine region.
 Also, the other significant aspect of this photo is the symbol of friendship.

 We pass through countries all the time.
 However, something about Macedonia stands out from the rest.
 It’s the kindness and pride in their country that they so eagerly want to share with others.
 It’s the welcoming spirit of its people and the way the locals love to sit down and share a meal or bottle of wine.
 Macedonia will always hold some of the best travel memories that we’ve experienced during our worldwide travels.